Agent mode

 Anatomy of an agent run

-When you send a prompt in Agent mode, here’s what happens:
+When you send a prompt, here’s what happens:

-3. Each tool response is fed back to the model.
-It iterates: more tool calls, or a final answer.
+- Each tool response is fed back to the model.
+It iterates: more tool calls, or the final answer.

-4. If a tool fails, the model decides whether to retry, branch, or surface the error to you.
+- If a tool fails, the model decides whether to retry, adjust, or surface the error.

 Prompt patterns that work